bgoonz/docs-collection/google-chrome/native-client/pepper_beta/cpp/classpp_1_1_view.md

 <a href="/docs/native-client/pepper_beta/cpp/classpp_1_1_view#a2ae3a19ade644199982a2d09c6dd5c11" class="el" title="IsFullscreen() returns whether the instance is currently displaying in fullscreen mode...">IsFullscreen()</a> returns whether the instance is currently displaying in fullscreen mode.

 **Returns:**
-`true` if the instance is in full screen mode, or `false` if it's not or the resource is invalid.
+`true` if the instance is in full screen mode, or `false` if it’s not or the resource is invalid.

 <span id="a30a0919ba5e4209ef52207375c5fc5f6" class="anchor" style="margin: 0;"></span>